College Basketball Betting

 In our example, the point spread is 2.5 points.
 MSU remains the fave and TTU continues to be the dog.
 That means that bookmakers think Michigan is going to win by at least three points and that Texas Tech is going to lose by the same amount of points.
 Now, you may agree with that and bet on the fave to cover the spread; that is, win by three points or more.
 But you may also beg to differ and bet on the dog to lose by fewer than three points – or even win the game outright for that matter.
 What you can’t do is bet on either team to win or lose by the exact point spread.

 At least not in this case, since you can’t score half a point in basketball.
 Of course, if the spread were a whole number, say three points, you would still have to be on either team to win or lose by more or less than that quantity.
 If the winning or losing margin were exactly three points, then your bet is a push.
-The money you risked would be refunded and of course there would be no winnings for you.
+The money you risked would be refunded and of course, there would be no winnings for you.
 Sportsbooks like Cash Bet can change the spread in another effort to have customers bet evenly on both teams, and not just on one or the other.
-However, if the spread changed in the example above from 2.5 to 3.5, but you placed you bet on the former figure, then your bet is locked at 2.5 points.
+However, if the spread changed in the example above from 2.5 to 3.5, but you placed your bet on the former figure, then your bet is locked at 2.5 points.

-In the previous two examples you’re to a greater or lesser extent putting your money on one horse against another.
-In this case, though, you’re sort of rooting for, or against, both teams to go over, or fall short of, a certain number.
+In the previous two examples, you’re to a greater or lesser extent putting your money on one horse against another.
+In this case, though, you’re sort of rooting for or against, both teams to go over, or fall short of, a certain number.

-In a future bet you wager on something that will happen after a certain period of time.
+In a future bet, you wager on something that will happen after a certain period of time.
 Which team will win the national championship?
 Or whether certain teams will make the final four, elite eight, sweet 16, etc.

 Prop bets involve more often than not an achievement by an individual player.
 For instance, how many points, or rebounds, or assists they will have in a single game.